 Near the end of the exam, my interviewers asked where I learned French and how long I’d been studying.
 I explained that I started in middle school and had more or less continued ever since.
 Only when they complimented my French did I realize that the oral part was over, and they’d been impressed by my language skills.
 It was an affirming moment after two days of RER rides and fussy testing requirements.

 My main lesson was to give myself more time to find a test center that was easy to access and easy to work with.
 In retrospect, following Stephen’s lead and applying via the internet would’ve saved me many headaches.
 Also, confirm that the registration address is the same address as the test center.
 I’d also recommend taking two practice tests that are current, and having a clear understanding of all the instructions before showing up.
-Other than that, the process was quite straight forward, and I’m happy to have a proof of my French proficiency to add to my resumé.
+Other than that, the process was quite straightforward, and I’m happy to have proof of my French proficiency to add to my resumé.

 Photo is of my certificate: one more for the wall!